viamrobotics/docs/docs/installation/beaglebone-install.md

 ### Install SD card programming utility

-You'll need to use a program like [balenaEtcher](https://www.balena.io/etcher/) in order to flash your microSD drive.
+You'll need to use a program like <a href="https://www.balena.io/etcher/" target="_blank">balenaEtcher</a> in order to flash your microSD drive.

 {{% figure src="../img/beaglebone-install/image5.png" width="50%" alt="Screenshot from the balenaEtcher homepage." title="Screenshot from the balenaEtcher homepage." %}}